 Music by Todd Grebe & Cold Country | Tickets: $12, available May 24

 Hosted by the International Association for Bear Research and Management (IBA) with Arctic Entries volunteers and Bear Tooth.
 Proceeds benefit bear conservations.

 EVENTS AROUND ALASKA

 The Fairbanks Arts Association is the host of the oldest Literary Reading in the State.
 Every month, the public is treated to writers reading their own work and a community meet-up where people can connect with other lovers of literature.
 Readings are held on the day after First Friday, usually the first Saturday of the month at 7 pm.
 Most reading are held in the Bear Gallery in Pioneer Park, although occasionally in the summer (June, July, and August) the weather is beautiful reading are held outside to another spot in Pioneer Park.
+Upcoming:

 August 6: Paul Greci

 Additional readings and literary events may be held, but the First Saturday Literary Reading Series will always be at 7 pm the day after First Friday (Except February).

 Community Series at Denali Education Center | The Community Series is a collection of events throughout the summer that promote the arts and sciences featuring artists, naturalists, musicians, workshops, lectures, films and educational programs.
 Many programs are free.
 All are held in the Charles Sheldon Center, a post and beam building constructed and maintained with countless hours of volunteer effort.
 More info.

 First, Earth!
 An Homage to Edward Abbey, Margaret Murie, and Charles Sheldon